idealo/imagededup/README.md

 The api is similar to *find_duplicates* function (except the *score* attribute in *find_duplicates*).
 This function allows the return of a single list of file names in directory that are found to be duplicates.
-The common api for the method is as below:
+The general api for the method is as below:
 ```python
 from imagededup.methods import <method-name>
 method_object = <method-name>()